PeruRail: Puno (Lake Titicaca) - Juliaca - Cusco - Arequipa

 The luxury sleeper train, Belmond Andean Explorer is operated from Cusco for a one-night journey to Puno, and a two-night three-day journey to Arequipa.
 Its carriages were formerly used on the Great South Pacific Express in Australia between 1999 and 2003, and brought to Peru in February 2016.

 Until the inauguration of this service in May 2017, the name was featured by a first-class service day train, which was renamed to Titicaca Train.
 It has Pullman-style dining cars and an open-air observation bar car similar to Hiram Bingham.
 This service provides a 10-hour trip from Cusco to Puno.
 The interiors of its vehicles were designed by James Park & Associates, the same company who designed the elegant first-class cabins for Singapore Airlines.
 The actual work, however, was done in Cusco by Cusquenian workers.
 After the refurbishment was completed, a traditional Andean ceremony, 'Pago a la Tierra' (payment to Mother Earth), was organised to 'bless' the train.
 A local shaman presided over the ceremony, which involved many traditional rites.

 Local trains

-Although not advertised, PeruRail also offers local trains equipped with wooden seats and that are available only to Peruvian nationals for a fraction of the price charged to tourists.
+Although not advertised, PeruRail also offers local trains equipped with wooden seats, which are available only to Peruvian nationals for a fraction of the price charged to tourists.

 Freight

 PeruRail runs daily freight services between the port of Matarani, the city of Arequipa, and the Andean cities of Juliaca, Puno, and Cuzco.
-Under PeruRail's administration the tonnage transported increased from 460,000 tons during 1999, 573,000 tons in 2000 to 639,000 tons during 2001.
+Under PeruRail's administration, the tonnage transported increased from 460,000 tons during 1999, 573,000 tons in 2000 to 639,000 tons during 2001.

 The main products transported by PeruRail are copper concentrates, fuel, wheat (for Peruvian and Bolivian consumption), coal, cement, soya flour from Bolivia, coffee, beer and non-alcoholic beverages.

 Peru Rail transports copper concentrates for the most important mines in Peru, Las Bambas, Cerro Verde and other important mining clients.